eltaline/bulk/README.md

 ### PSLInsNth & MSLInsNth

 This class takes advantage of the bulk insert without duplicate key errors in tables.

-Implements ON CONFLICT DO NOTHING and INSERT IGNORE.
+- Implements ON CONFLICT DO NOTHING and INSERT IGNORE

 To use it, create a `PSLInsNth` or `MSLInsNth` instance with: